akshattkashyap/aihelp-extension/README.md

 ---

 <p align="center">
-  Made with ❤️ using Google Gemini AI
+   Made with ❤️ using Groq
 </p>